Get the code, build it, test it

 MariaDB uses cmake to generate Makefiles (or Ninja build files) used to compile the server.

 To check if cmake is installed run cmake --version.
-Cmake has a CMAKE_BUILD_TYPE option for predefined build types, which affects optimization and whether the result of the build can be debugged.
-One of them is a Debug type, for which optimizations are off and debug info is generated.
+CMake has a CMAKE_BUILD_TYPE option for predefined build types, which affects optimization and whether the result of the build can be instrumented.
+One of the build types is the Debug type, for which optimizations are off and debug instrumentation is generated.
 This option is used for creating the trace files which are useful if mariadbd is crashing.
-Running without specifying CMAKE_BUILD_TYPE uses default the C and C++ compilers described with CMAKE_C_FLAGS and CMAKE_CXX_FLAGS.
-All cmake configuration options for MariaDB can be displayed with:
+Running without specifying CMAKE_BUILD_TYPE uses default (RelWithDebugInfo).
+All CMake configuration options for MariaDB can be displayed with:

 cmake . -LH